brahmsr/brahmsr/README.md

 # 💫 About Me:
-🧐I am currently studying systems analysis and development, I am an engineer<br>🤖I have experience in UX design<br>🐱‍👤I am currently learning to program in C and Java<br>🧠I have knowledge in HTML5, CSS and Python
+🧐I am currently studying systems analysis and development, I am an engineer<br>🤖I have experience in UX design<br>🐱‍👤I am currently learning to program in Laravel, Js and Py<br>🧠I have knowledge in HTML5, CSS and Python

 ## 🌐 Socials: